-During the ten years of the United States' participation in this conflict, ostensibly to protect the South Vietnamese from the dire fate of communist influence, it has destroyed a fifth of the forests of the country, rendered uncultivable hundreds of thousands of acres of rice lands, bombed and leveled hundreds of villages, produced more than a million homeless refugees, and killed or maimed by military action on the ground and from the air uncountable numbers of men, women, and children.
-All this destruction and killing has been perpetrated -- the United States Government says -to save the South Vietnamese people.
+During the years of the United States' participation in this conflict, ostensibly to protect the South Vietnamese from the dire fate of communist influence, it has destroyed a fifth of the forests of the country, rendered uncultivable hundreds of thousands of acres of rice lands, bombed and leveled hundreds of villages, produced more than a million homeless refuges, and killed or maimed by military action on the ground and from the air uncountable numbers of men, women, and children.
+All this destruction and killing has been perpetrated -- the United States Government says -- to save the South Vietnamese people.

-You predict that should the North Vietnamese prevail they will slaughter their opponents in the south in a horrendous bath of blood, but you disregard the blood bath the forces under your command have wrecked on the civilian population in the free fire zones by anti-personnel bombs and napalm.
+President Nixon predicts that should the North Vietnamese prevail they will slaughter their opponents in the south in a horrendous bath of blood, but he disregards the blood bath the forces under his command have wreaked on the civilian population in the free fire zones by anti-personnel bombs and napalm.
 The cruelty caused by these devices is unmatched in the history of warfare.

-You assert without supporting evidence that if the South Vietnam Government goes down all southeast Asia will fall under Communist domination, an unlikely outcome which you illogically insist would be contrary to U. S. National interest and jeopardize the security of the United States.
+He asserts without supporting evidence that if the South Vietnam Government goes down all southeast Asia will fall under Communist domination, an unlikely outcome which he illogically insists would be contrary to U.S. National interest and jeo-